grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.check.size**

 The check size of the RadioButton.
-Expects `string`.
+Expects `number`.

 Defaults to